Staying at The Alma

 Henry John Kingsford was a carpenter who fitted out the bar in 1887.
 We know this because he left a bit of wood with his name and date on it in a void behind some panelling.
 It is written on the same wood in which the cabin is panelled, in a beautiful copperplate hand.

 Charles Cullingham was the merchant brewer from Ipswich who put up the money to transform the Alma from a merchant’s house to the pub we now know.
 The room is large and has a bath as well as a shower.
+The double sofa bed makes it possible for this room to sleep a friendly 4.
 It boasts a sea view and a view of a quite charming electrical substation.Check Availability

 The Deanes were prominent Harwich residents, there name appears on the deeds throughout the centuries, Anthony Deane was the MP for Harwich at the same time as Samuel Pepys.
 The room has a side room that contains a single bed so can be used as a family room.Check Availabilty

 The Spraklin name appears on the deeds for most of the 18th century and our attic rooms are named after them.
-There is one double and one twin in the attic with a shared bathroom.
+There is one double and one twin bedroom and a bathroom taking up the whole top floor.
 Sea views but only at high tide.
 A tight staircase needs to be negotiated to reach the attic.Check Availability